seesharprun-documentdb-prototype/seesharprun-documentdb-prototype.github.io/articles/quickstart/index.md

 ---
 title: Python Setup Guide
+description: Setup and use DocumentDB with Python using PyMongo.
+Learn to connect, create databases, insert documents, and run aggregation queries.
 ---

 Learn how to set up and use DocumentDB with Python using the MongoDB Python driver (PyMongo).